tommorris/visualstudio-docs.tr-tr/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

     -   Microsoft.VisualStudio.Text.UI.Wpf

-2. AddAdornment.cs dosyasını açın ve aşağıdakileri ekleyin `using` deyimleri.
+2. Açık *AddAdornment.cs* dosyasını açıp aşağıdaki `using` deyimleri.

     ```csharp
     using Microsoft.VisualStudio.TextManager.Interop;